Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Thanks very much.

-Hey, Russ, with Veterans Day coming up, the day to celebrate and honor the troops that make this country so great.
+Hey, Rush, with Veterans Day coming up, the day to celebrate and honor the troops that make this country so great.

-But Rush, that surprise turned to shock when he asked us what the word conscientious objector meant, because those are the people his class would be honoring.
+But, Rush, that surprise turned to shock when he asked us what the word conscientious objector meant because those were the people his class would be honoring.

-So in your son's class, they're gonna honor conscientious objectors.
+So in your son's class, they're going to honor conscientious objectors.

 Yes, sir.